Canada and the Commonwealth

 The mandate of the Commonwealth is to serve the needs of its member governments and their citizens in political, economic and social development.
 The Commonwealth also provides a forum for deliberation, problem solving, consensual decision-making and action on matters of importance to its membership.

-Canada participates in the Commonwealth Heads of Government Meeting (CHOGM), which is held every two years.
-CHOGM leaders review the progress on commitments, discuss matters of mutual interest and provide direction to the organization.
+Canada participates in the Commonwealth Heads of Government Meeting (CHOGM) every two years, providing leaders a forum to discuss matters of mutual interest, review progress on prior commitments and provide direction to the organization.
 Canada hosted CHOGM twice, in 1973 in Ottawa and in 1987 in Vancouver.
-The most recent CHOGM was held in 2022 in Kigali, Rwanda.
-During this event, Prime Minister Trudeau drove action on issues such as food insecurity, climate change, and gender inequality.

 Since 2022, Canada has been a member of the Commonwealth Ministerial Action Group (CMAG), a rotating group of nine Commonwealth foreign ministers that addresses country situations and recommends measures for upholding Commonwealth Charter values, including democracy and human rights.
+Canada has accepted a second term as CMAG member until 2026.

 Within the Government of Canada, Global Affairs Canada acts as the lead for Canada’s overall relationship with the Commonwealth, joined by other government departments, reflecting the organization’s actions in diverse areas, such as climate change and the environment, education, gender equality, ocean sustainability, democracy, freedom of expression, and the rule of law.